Original article from: zinggadget.com

 - And search the account through Facebook (并透过Facebook搜索户口)

-- Find out if someone has been said to be a liar (查找是否被人说过是骗子)
+- Find out if someone has been said it is a liar (查找是否被人说过是骗子)

-Try to avoid dealing with sellers whose bank accounts are different from the professional names, because normal sellers will not frequently change bank accounts and put different names as bank accounts.
-Unless you have verified that the seller is very reliable through other means.
+Try to avoid dealing with sellers whose bank accounts are different from the pages’ names, because normal sellers will not frequently change bank accounts and put different names as bank accounts.
+Unless you have verified that the seller is very reliable through other ways.

 II) Check the seller’s bank account through the CCID Malaysia system